-With 79% of consumers planning to drink healthier, 2022 will all be as much about what’s in our drinks (proteins, adaptogens, plants) as what’s not in them (alcohol, sugar, artificial ingredients).
-Increasingly opting for no-to-low alcohol (ABV) and functional beverages, many people are adjusting their drinking habits, and swapping traditional sodas and juices for better-for-you, nutritious options.
+2024 will be as much about what’s in our drinks (proteins, adaptogens, plants) as what’s not in them (alcohol, sugar, artificial ingredients) with 43% of Americans are resolving to adopt healthier diets this year, according to a YouGov survey.
+To support this sentiment many people are adjusting their drinking habits, and swapping traditional sodas and juices for better-for-you, nutritious options - known as "functional beverages".

 Water has never had so much flavor and sparkle.
 Whether it’s infused with natural botanical extracts, boosted with probiotics or other nutritional ingredients, sparkling water is getting tastier and trendier.

 The global water market is expected to grow annually by 7.4% from 2020 to 2025, and part of the growth is attributed to these enhanced waters with their sugar-free, calorie-free, fruity herbal aromas which, ultimately, encourage rehydration.

 So, whether you’re drinking one of the many ready-to-drink cans or bottles from the supermarket shelf or making your own fruity mixture at home with a soda stream, H2O will be the way to go.